The Meade Infinity 102 mm AZ Refractor telescope is an entry-level scope with good value.

 The Infinity 102 may be better for transporting in a vehicle, but it might not be as portable for flight travel unless you pack it securely and snugly into a suitcase.

-The Meade Infinity 102 is a large refractor telescope priced as an affordable option for those on a budget.
+The Meade Infinity 102 is a large refractor telescope priced as one of the best affordable telescope options for those on a budget.

 You get more light transmission, an achromatic doublet, and a whole lot of accessories included in the buy.
 It would make a great beginner kit for an older child getting into astronomy or even for an adult who wants a dual-purpose telescope for both day and night-time observations.